Laser Skin Rejuvenation

 - Acne scarring

-The Erbium YAG laser’s energy is preferentially absorbed by water.
+The Sciton® Erbium: YAG laser is an innovative technology that introduces fewer risks to the patient and reduces the downtime following the procedure.
+The energy produced by this laser is preferentially absorbed by water.
 Since the major constituent of skin cells is water, the energy causes the cells to evaporate, removing a very thin layer of skin with each pass.
 The depth of penetration of the procedure can be customized more easily than a medium depth chemical peel so areas with deeper or more superficial wrinkles can be more tailored to the required depth.

-The skin usually heals within 7-10 days after the procedure, and over the next several weeks pinkness fades and collagen production progresses.
+The skin usually heals within 7-10 days after the procedure, and over the next several week’s pinkness fades and collagen production progresses.
 This increased collagen production helps to soften fine lines and wrinkles and improve the texture and thickness of the treated skin.
-Following the procedure, it is very important to use sunscreen and sun protective measures to speed healing without complication and to avoid the ultraviolet damage that caused the aged skin changes in the first place.
+Following the procedure, it is very important to use sunscreen and sun-protective measures to speed healing without complication and to avoid the ultraviolet damage that caused the aging skin in the first place.

-To achieve maximum effectiveness, a series of 2 to 3 treatments, spaced 3 to 4 weeks apart is most effective.
+To achieve maximum effectiveness, a series of 2 to 3 laser skin rejuvenation treatments, spaced 3 to 4 weeks apart is most effective.
 Follow-up treatments can be done in the future to treat new actinic keratoses and to maintain the rejuvenated appearance of the skin.